HestHub/nix-config/blog.md

     ];

   # Enables DHCP on each ethernet and wireless interface.
 In case of scripted networking
-  # (the default) this is the recommended approach.
-When using systemd-network it's
+  # (the default) This is the recommended approach.
+When using systemd-network,
-  # still possible to use this option, but it's recommended to use it in conjunction
+  # It is still possible to use this option, but it's recommended to use it in conjunction
   # with explicit per-interface declarations with `networking.interfaces.<interface>.useDHCP`.
   networking.use DHCP = lib.mkDefault true;
   # networking.interfaces.enp38s0.useDHCP = lib.mkDefault true;